awgraves/meetup_api/README.md

 ### Installing

-I highly recommend the [ANACONDA distribution](https://www.anaconda.com/what-is-anaconda/), which comes with everything you need.
+I highly recommend the [ANACONDA distribution](https://www.anaconda.com/distribution/) of python.
+It contains everything you will need.

 ## Built With